-- 8.85.10 New Programs.
+8.85.10 New Programs.
 In this section the term "program" shall be understood to include any curriculum or University sponsored activity requiring the assignment of one or more faculty to serve in a teaching, research, or service capacity and intended to result in the conferral of a certificate or other credential or of an undergraduate or graduate degree.
-Section 8.90 covers the review and approval of centers, including partnerships, bureaus, institutes, and similar entities. #11-12--25 - 8.85.11 A coordinating and review committee (see 8.85.12) shall be responsible for receiving a proposal for a new program, for notifying the appropriate units of the University of the proposal, for calling for comment on the proposal, for setting deadlines for receipt of comment, for evaluating the proposed program, for insuring that all required information is included or appended to the proposal, and for forwarding the proposal, or a revised version of the proposal, with its report and recommendations, to the Faculty Senate for subsequent action.
-In its report to the Senate, the coordinating and review committee shall indicate whether it recommends approval or disapproval of the proposal and may recommend a ranking of the proposal according to categories described in 8.85.30. #11-12--25 - 8.85.12 Normally, the Curricular Affairs Committee, the Graduate Council, and the Council for Research shall serve as the coordinating and review committee respectively for proposals for new undergraduate degree programs, for new graduate degree programs, and for new centers, including partnerships, bureaus and institutes.
+Section 8.90 covers the review and approval of centers, including partnerships, bureaus, institutes, and similar entities. #11-12--25

+- 8.85.11 A coordinating and review committee (see 8.85.12) shall be responsible for receiving a proposal for a new program, for notifying the appropriate units of the University of the proposal, for calling for comment on the proposal, for setting deadlines for receipt of comment, for evaluating the proposed program, for insuring that all required information is included or appended to the proposal, and for forwarding the proposal, or a revised version of the proposal, with its report and recommendations, to the Faculty Senate for subsequent action.
+In its report to the Senate, the coordinating and review committee shall indicate whether it recommends approval or disapproval of the proposal and may recommend a ranking of the proposal according to categories described in 8.85.30. #11-12--25 - 8.85.12 Normally, the Curriculum and Standards Committee, the Graduate Council, and the Center Review Subcommittee of the Committee for Research and Creative Activities shall serve as the coordinating and review committee respectively for proposals for new undergraduate degree programs, for new graduate degree programs, and for new centers, including institutes, bureaus, partnerships, and similar entities.
 If questions arise as to the appropriate committee to serve as the coordinating and review committee for a proposal for a new program, the Faculty Senate Executive Committee shall determine which committee has responsibility.
-The Executive Committee may establish or recommend establishing a special committee to serve as the coordinating and review committee for a proposal. #11-12-25 - 8.85.13 Proposals shall be prepared using formats and criteria specified by the RI Office of the Postsecondary Commissioner and kept on file in the office of the Provost and Vice President for Academic Affairs. #11-12--25 - 8.85.14 A proposal submitted to the coordinating and review committee (section 8.85.11) shall have included the following steps:
+The Executive Committee may establish or recommend establishing a special committee to serve as the coordinating and review committee for a proposal. #11-12--25, #17-18-23 - 8.85.13 Proposals shall be prepared using formats and criteria specified by the RI Office of the Postsecondary Commissioner and kept on file in the office of the Provost and Vice President for Academic Affairs. #11-12--25 - 8.85.14 A proposal submitted to the coordinating and review committee (section 8.85.11) shall have included the following steps: